Wet in The City

 Me on a ladder in front of the background to the stage.

 Me with Bloomberg photo editors Nelson Ching and Ellen Chiu after the HK elections.
 These guys are great to work with and great new friends.
-People move into the main area to pray during Chinese New Year at Wong Tai Sin Temple.

 It's the job for the man on the right to take out the incense as fast as people can put them in.